 - a day centre place to give you or the person who cares for you a break

 - a ‘careline’ phone system so that you can call for help in an emergency.

 Reviewing your care and support plan

-Once your care and support plan has been agreed you have a right to ask for a review at any time if you think your care and wellbeing needs or your financial situation has changed.
+When you have an agreed care and support plan, you have a right to ask for a review at any time if you think your care needs or your financial situation has changed.

 Even if nothing has changed, the local authority must review it regularly, usually once a year.

 What if you move outside your local area?

 If you move to a different area, both local authorities must work together to make sure that you’ll still receive the support you need in your new home.

 It’s up to you to let the new local authority know that you’re moving into their area so they can get a copy of your needs assessment and care and support plan.
 Or you can let your existing authority know and they’ll contact the new local authority.